 Swimming tones your whole body, reduces stress and is a relatively risk-free way of getting fit (there is no stress on your bones or joints in the water).

-People over 60 can swim free of charge at local council leisure centres (usually outside school holidays).
+People over 60 can usually swim free of charge at selected times at local leisure centres (usually outside school holidays).
 Some centres also offer free aqua workouts and swimming lessons.
-Check with your local council.
+Check with your local pool.

 Dancing is another enjoyable way to introduce activity into your life.
 Whether it’s ballroom dancing, Latin and salsa or line dancing, the time will pass quickly.
 Join a class or put some music on at home and dance around.